Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ![NMAP](/static/writeups/monitors/9.png)

-As you can see, we successfully uploaded shell.php in the machine, we can execute it by going to: `http://cacti.monitorsthree.htb/cacti/resource/shell.php` before that open netcat listener in your machine: `nc -nvlp port` I got shell as www-data using this method.
+As you can see, I successfully uploaded shell.php in the machine, I can execute it by going to: `http://cacti.monitorsthree.htb/cacti/resource/shell.php` before that open netcat listener in your machine: `nc -nvlp port` I got shell as www-data using this method.